jakekrol/sv-gmm/README.md

 ### Updates

+#### 11/6/2024

+- Add more read context (1000x sv length from each breakpoint) and set samplot start and end to the breakpoints.

 #### 11/5/2024

 - Sample BAMs were downloaded from 1000 genomes (phase 3, low coverage) aws s3
 - For a given variant, samples (individuals) were randomly selected from different modes and samplot'ed adjacently for comparison.
-    - This was repeated 5 times for each variant
+    - This was repeated 5 times for each variant.

 ### Results

 - [Summary PDF](summary.pdf)
-    - Download or select `More pages` on GitHub interface to see full results
+    - Download or select `More pages` on GitHub interface to see full results.

 - [Standalone figures](fig)